The Even Money Bets include Red/Black

 These kinds of bets also come in handy for some of the positive progressions like the 1326 and the Reverse Fibonacci.

-The Best Casino and Variant to play even money bets in roulette?
+The Best Casino and Variant to play Even Money Bets?

-Well, the even money bet is such a fundamental bet, that this is almost like a generic “which casino and variant is best for roulette?” question.
-We’d plump for the games at Mr Play (play European Roulette) or if you are a high stakes player, we’d go for Premium French Roulette.
+Well, the even money bet is such a fundamental bet, that this is almost like a “which casino and variant is best for roulette?” question.
+We’d plump for the games at NoBonus (play European Roulette) or if you are a high stakes player, we’d go for Premium French Roulette.